-All users have the responsibility to use the high-performance computing cluster computing services in an efficient, ethical, and legal manner.
-Users of this cluster program are expected to abide by the following policies, which are intended to preserve the utility and flexibility of the computer system, protect the work of students, staff, and faculty, and preserve the right to access networks to which the University is connected.
+All users have a responsibility to use the Academic Computing and Communications Center (ACCC) computing services in an efficient, ethical, and legal manner.
+Users of the ACCC computer facilities are expected to abide by the following policies, which are intended to preserve the utility and flexibility of the computer system, protect the work of students, staff, and faculty, and preserve the right to access networks to which the University is connected.

 You will be assigned an ACCC computer account to access ACCC computer facilities.
 The University reserves the right to access your account and the system to the extent necessary to investigate security breaches or other infractions of these rules.
 Your own password will allow access to your account and you may not allow any other person to use your account for any reason.
 In addition, it is your responsibility to protect your account from unauthorized use by changing passwords periodically and using passwords that are not easily guessed.

 Identify yourself clearly and accurately in electronic communications.
 Concealing or misrepresenting your name or affiliation to mask irresponsible or offensive behavior is a serious abuse.
 Using identifiers of other individuals as your own constitutes fraud.

 You are expected to take proper care of the equipment in ACCC facilities.
 Eating, drinking, and smoking are not allowed in UIC labs (i.e., food and beverages are not allowed).
 Report any malfunction to the consultant on duty or send email to firstname.lastname@example.org.
 Do not attempt to move, repair, reconfigure, modify, or attach external devices to the systems.
 Individual ACCC computer laboratories can post additional operational rules and restrictions that are considered part of the ACCC computer policy.
 You are responsible for reading and following these rules.